scorpp13/qtile/README.md

-# My config files for Qtile WM
+# My config files for Gentoo Linux Qtile WM

 A working configuration of Qtile(X11) for Gentoo-based Linux